The Place of the Dead: Plot

 After abseiling down, the advance party decide not to wait for their own safety and on the assumption that the rear party will not be able to abseil down.
 Shearer looks up at the cliff face with binoculars and finds the others but it isn't clear if they are moving up or down.
 Once again, he makes it clear that he wants them to wait but Mayfield claims that they must be going back up while Brittan says that "if they are coming down, we waste at least two days waiting for them to catch up.
 If they're going up, we waste if for nothing.
 I don't think we can take the risk."

 Neill and Foster manage to get the Chinese soldiers down and into the gully, but find that the others haven't waited.
 Brittan leaves them a note saying 'The advance party wishes you a pleasant journey.
 Keep smiling!'
 This angers Neill and Foster.
 Tensions are also rising in the advance party, especially between Shearer and Brittan.

 During an abseil, the rope becomes loose, causing Shearer to fall and badly injure his head.
 Fortunately, his legs aren't broken, meaning he can still walk.
 Nonetheless, the accident affects his strength and ability to continue.
 Mann also has an accident; when struggling through the undergrowth, he slips and badly cuts his hand on his machete.
 The cut becomes infected and starts to smell like "rotting meat".
 All members are becoming psychologically affected by the ordeal, something that isn't aided by the shortage of food.

-By this point, Neill and his party have realised that they are trapped in the gully without Mayfeild's technical expertise.
+By this point, Neill and his party have realised that they are trapped in the gully without Mayfield's technical expertise.
 They cannot continue without him, nor can they climb back up.
 They were running out of food and could only hope that someone had raised an alarm and was looking for them.
 However, Lance Corporal Yiu Keung 'Kevin' Cheung had been secretly conserving food in case of an emergency and gave some to Neill and Fostor.

 Meanwhile, one morning Mayfield and Mann go on ahead but are told by Brittan to wait if they come to a fork in the track.
 When the other three reached a fork, they weren't to be seen.
-Mayfeild and Mann claimed to never to have seen a fork in the track.
+Mayfield and Mann claimed never to have seen a fork in the track.

 Eventually, after much climbing, Brittan, Shearer and Paige reach the river and eventually make their way out of the valley, exhausted and hungry but glad to be alive.
 After ensuring that Shearer (who had also sustained an injury from a leech around his eye) was in hospital, Brittan and Page arrived at the hotel only to find that nobody else had booked in.